Ivan Dal Cin: speculative design, theory fiction and grey literature

 About

 I'm Ivan Dal Cin, a product designer based in Italy.
-This is my personal anarchive of projects in the fields of speculative design, theory fiction and meta-art.
+This is my personal anarchive of projects in the fields of speculative design, theory fiction and grey literature.
 Somewhere between the book and the Internet.

 What matters most to me are structures and superstructures: I like to play seriously with structural realism, cultural artefacts and social constructions.
 Currently, I'm trying to remember the future.